season

 For the Non-Monastic

-The spirit of Lent — the voluntary simplification, the increased attention to prayer, the willingness to let hunger and limitation interrupt the usual smooth comfort of daily life — is available in some form to almost anyone.
-Even partial Lenten observance, held with genuine intention, shapes the interior life in recognizable ways over the course of the season.
+Full Lenten observance in the traditional sense is challenging for people with ordinary family and professional lives.
+Pastoral wisdom has always recognized this and adjusted accordingly.
+The spirit of Lent — voluntary simplification, increased attention to prayer, willingness to let hunger and limitation interrupt the usual smooth comfort of daily life — is available in some form to almost anyone.
+Even partial Lenten observance, held with genuine intention, shapes the interior life in recognizable ways.

 The goal is not to have done Lent correctly.
 The goal is to arrive at Pascha genuinely hungry for what Pascha offers.